Leucania loreyi: Ecology

 The larva is reddish grey, and yellowish between the segments and the dorsal line is fine, grey, and double.
 The subdorsal lines are divided, interrupted, and all clearer towards the anal segments. spiracles black-ringed.
 Adults are on wing year round.
 There are multiple generations per year.

 Recorded food plants in Israel include Phragmites australis, Sacharum ravennae and Gramineae species.
-Occasionally they are found on ornamental bamboo and once in an experimental rice field, a pest of winter cereals (wheat, barley) and summer cereals (corn, sorghum, sugar cane).
-Other recorded food plant include various grasses, such as Oryza, Paspalum, Saccharum, Triticum and Zea species.